ADVISORY HONGKONG-SECURITY/CARRIE LAM

-HONG KONG, CHINA - Hong Kong Chief Executive Carrie Lam speaks to the media on a weekly news briefing as the city's government continues to implement a contentious national security law for the Asian financial capital.
+HONG KONG, CHINA - Hong Kong Chief Executive Carrie Lam speaks to the media at her weekly news briefing as the city's government continues to implement a contentious national security law for the Asian financial capital.

 SCHEDULE: